 How Small Ecommerce Companies Can Thrive in Four Simple Steps

-Small ecommerce companies can win at ecommerce – but a concrete plan is needed.
+Small ecommerce companies can thrive when they win at ecommerce.
+However, a concrete plan is needed.
 Here are some actionable steps you can take:

 Set the Bar